-Research data are defined as the originally recorded factual material, commonly accepted in the scientific community as necessary to validate research findings.
-Research data include but are not limited to laboratory notebooks, photographs, genetic sequences, test responses, slides, models, algorithms, methodologies, standard operating procedures, database contents, spectra, transcripts as well as any other records that are necessary for the reconstruction and evaluation of reported results of research and the events and processes leading to those results, regardless of the form or the media on which they are recorded.
-This policy pertains to data and data records, and does not pertain to biomaterials or other physical research samples.
+Research data are defined as the material, originally recorded by or for the investigator, commonly accepted in the scientific community as necessary to validate research findings.
+Research data include but are not limited to laboratory notebooks, as well as any other records that are necessary for the reconstruction and evaluation of reported results of research and the events and processes leading to those results, regardless of the form or the media on which they are recorded.

-Principal Investigator (PI) is defined as the individual who is responsible for the scientific and technical planning, execution, and reporting of a research project.
-In the case of externally funded research projects the PI is identified in the notice of award.
-For student research involving human subjects or other contractual controls arising outside the University, the faculty member who is serving as the principal investigator with respect to the human subject research is considered the PI.
+The principal investigator (PI) is defined as the person responsible for the research or who is the signatory person for sponsored research.
+Confidential information is specified in the "Case Western Reserve University Intellectual Property Policy" and the "University Policy on the Involvement of Human Participants in Research."
+For student research involving human subjects, the faculty member who is serving as the responsible investigator with respect to the human subject research is considered the PI.

+d.
 Rights and responsibilities

-Both the University and PI have responsibilities and rights concerning access to, transfer of, use of, storage and maintenance of research data.
+Both the University and principal investigator (PI) have responsibilities and rights concerning access to, use of, and maintenance of research data.
 The PI is responsible for maintenance and retention of research data in accord with this policy.
-Case Western Reserve University's responsibilities regarding research data include, but are not limited to:
+Case Western Reserve's responsibilities with regard to research data include, but are not limited to:

-1. Complying with terms of sponsored project agreements.

-2. Ensuring that appropriate security policies and procedures are followed for data derived from animals, human subjects, recombinant DNA, etiological agents, radioactive materials, and the like.

-3. Protecting the rights of faculty, students, postdoctoral scholars, and staff, including, but not limited to, their rights to access and transfer data from research in which they participated.

-- 4. Securing intellectual property rights other than copyright. - 5.
-Facilitating the investigation of charges, such as scientific misconduct or conflict of interest. - 6.
-Responding to legal actions involving the University related to research carried out under its auspices.
+- 1. Complying with terms of sponsored project agreements; - 2.
+Ensuring the appropriate use of animals, human subjects, recombinant DNA, etiological agents, radioactive materials, and the like; - 3.
+Protecting the rights of faculty, students, postdoctoral scholars, and staff, including, but not limited to, their rights to access data from research in which they participated; - 4.
+Securing intellectual property rights other than copyright; - 5.
+Facilitating the investigation of charges, such as research misconduct or conflict of interest; - 6.
+Responding to legal actions involving the University related to research carried out under its auspices. - e.
 Collection and retention of research data

-Case Western Reserve University shall retain research data in sufficient detail and for an adequate period to enable appropriate responses to questions about accuracy, authenticity, primacy and compliance with laws and regulations governing the conduct of the research.
+Case Western Reserve University must retain research data in sufficient detail and for an adequate period of time to enable appropriate responses to questions about accuracy, authenticity, primacy, and compliance with laws and regulations governing the conduct of the research.

-The PI is the custodian of research data unless an alternative arrangement is agreed on in writing and the agreement is on file with the University.
-The PI is responsible for the collection, management, and retention of research data.
+The PI is the custodian of research data, unless agreed on in writing otherwise, and is responsible for the collection, management, and retention of research data.
 The PI should adopt an orderly system of data organization and should communicate the chosen system to all members of a research group and to the appropriate administrative personnel, where applicable.
-Particularly for long-term research projects, the PI should establish and maintain procedures for the protection and management of essential records.
+Particularly for long-term research projects, the PI should establish and maintain procedures for the protection of essential records.

-Research data shall be archived for not less than three years after the final grant close-out or after publication resulting from the project, whichever occurs last, with original data retained whenever possible.
-It is the responsibility of the PI to determine and utilize reasonable and prudent methods of archiving, using University information technology resources where possible.
+Research data must be archived for not less than three years after the final close-out or publication, whichever occurs last, with original data retained whenever possible.
+This should include reasonable and prudent practice for off-site back-up of electronic and hard-copy data.
 Where applicable, appropriate measures to protect confidential information must be taken.
 In addition, any of the following circumstances may justify longer periods of retention:

-Data shall be kept for as long as necessary to protect any intellectual property resulting from the work.
-If any charges regarding the research should arise, such as allegations of scientific misconduct or conflict of interest, data shall be retained until such charges are fully resolved.3.
-If the data involved constitute part of a student's work toward a degree, they shall be retained at least until the degree is awarded or the student has abandoned the degree program.
+- 1. Data must be kept for as long as may be necessary to protect any intellectual property resulting from the work; - 2.
+If any charges regarding the research arise, such as allegations of research misconduct or conflict of interest, data must be retained until such charges are fully resolved; and - 3.
+If the data involved constitute part of a student's work toward a degree, they must be retained at least until the degree is awarded or it is clear that the student has abandoned the work.